The modulating function method for state estimation and feedback of infinite-dimensional systems: Introduction

+We do not assume that the system or its adjoint is well-posed.
+Although well-posedness considerably simplifies the analysis, it restricts the class of systems under consideration, and suitable well-posedness criteria are not available for all systems of practical interest.
+By allowing non-well-posed system nodes, our framework applies to a broader class of boundary-controlled partial differential equations.
+This generality, together with the treatment of unbounded feedback operators, requires a more extensive theoretical framework.

-This work is organized as follows: In the upcoming Section~\ref{sec:prelim}, we will present the notation, function spaces, and operator-theoretic framework used throughout this article.
-Subsequently, in Section~\ref{sec:sysnode}, we introduce the basics of system nodes, and present a novel theory for distributional solutions of such systems.
-Section~\ref{sec:dual} focuses on the adjoint system and its systems theoretic properties.
-Here we also present our main result on the distributional approach to the previously motivated partial state reconstruction problem.
-In the remaining sections, we reap the fruits of our theoretical sowing: In Section~\ref{sec:stateest} we show that our modulating function approach to system nodes can be used for the estimation of the state.
-Thereafter, in Section~\ref{sec:feedback} we show that our approach can be used for implementing a~state feedback.
-Finally, we present two examples in Section~\ref{sec:ex}.
-First we use our presented theory to construct an exponentially stabilizing feedback for a~vibrating string with force control at the left end, and measurement of the displacement at some interior point.
-Further, we consider state estimation of a reaction-diffusion equation on a two-dimensional spatial domain, where the control consists of the Dirichlet boundary values at some part of the boundary, and the output is formed by the Neumann boundary values, again at some part of the boundary.
+The remainder of this article is organised as follows.
+Section~\ref{sec:prelim} introduces the notation, function spaces, and operator-theoretic framework used throughout the article.
+In Section~\ref{sec:sysnode}, we recall the basic theory of system nodes and develop a distributional solution framework.
+Section~\ref{sec:dual} considers the adjoint system and its systems-theoretic properties and contains our main result on distributional partial-state reconstruction.
+Section~\ref{sec:stateest} applies this result to state estimation, while Section~\ref{sec:feedback} addresses the implementation of state feedback.
+Section~\ref{sec:ex} presents two examples.
+The first concerns the construction of an exponentially stabilising feedback law for a vibrating string with boundary force control and an interior velocity measurement.
+The second considers state estimation for a reaction--diffusion equation on a two-dimensional spatial domain with Dirichlet boundary control and Neumann boundary observation.